Ask sewers this question: which is the best embroidery machine? And you will find the answer is: it is very hard to find the best.

 Or is it?
 Well, it isn’t, provided you know what features distinguish the best monogram machine from the ordinary.
-Once you have identified those features – and start looking for them in the machine – you’ve taken a giant step towards landing the best embroidery machine.
+Once you have identified those features – and start looking for them in the machine – you’ve taken a giant step towards landing the best rated embroidery machine.

 And to help you in taking that step, this article comes into play.

 For the last couple of months, we reviewed every nook and cranny of various embroidery machines to get a clear idea of what constitutes a perfect embroidery machine.
-Right from the needle threader to the foot pedal, we didn’t ignore anything to make sure you get the best embroidery machine
+Right from the needle threader to the foot pedal, we didn’t ignore anything to make sure you get the top embroidery machine

 Did we succeed in our quest?